Python3pkg/Nappy/wiki/Shell-Command.md

     like 3457529302618327156 None 2015-01-12T14:26:04.618Z 7180748783917522265 -- None
     like 6434586778323266772 None 2015-01-12T14:25:57.237Z 7180748783917522265 -- None

-If you plan to do anything programmatic with this output I strongly suggest you use the JSON form and parse it accordingly:
+If you plan to do anything programmatic with this output the best practice is to use the JSON form and parse it accordingly:

     % nr -nIj bozo
     { "Results": ... output elided }